What is Chemical Kinetics?

 [M] and [N] are concentrations of reactants M and N respectively, x and y are experimentally determined values, and they may or may not be same as the reaction coefficients.
 Now, if we take a look at equation (1), we can say how would the rate of reaction change if we change the concentration of the reactants M and N.

 3. Order of Reaction

 Let us consider reactant M if we increase [M] then the effect it would cast on the reaction rate will depend on the exponent x in equation (1), if x is positive then the rate of reaction will increase, and if x is negative then the rate of reaction will decrease.
 Same will be the case with reactant N.

 The exponent x and y are called order of reaction with respect to reactants M and N respectively.
 The overall order of the reaction is the sum of the exponents of all the reactant’s concentration in the rate expression.

 - It can be negative, positive or a fraction.

 - It can be zero.

 Now, we can conclude that the rate of any reaction depends on the concentration of reactants which is determined by the rate law or rate equation for a particular reaction.
 The concentration of reactants and products play a pivotal role in the chemical reaction.
-If the behavior of a reaction is known, that is, how it depends on the concentrations of reactants then the parameters like product formation, duration of reaction can be controlled.
+If the behaviour of a reaction is known, that is, how it depends on the concentrations of reactants then the parameters like product formation, duration of reaction can be controlled.
 This results in an advantage for the process engineers to optimize their processes for the best and the most economical results.

-The world of kinetics is not just limited to rate expressions and order of reaction.
-These are just the tools that we need to acquire so that we can have the better understanding of the chemistry around us.
+The world of kinetics is not just limited to rate expressions and order of a reaction.
+These are just the tools that we need to acquire so that we can have a better understanding of the chemistry around us.
 The topics that would be discussed now onward at BYJU’s are much more intriguing.
 Zeroth order reaction, first-order reaction and collision theory will add different dimensions to your understanding of chemistry.